Addyvan/potential-components/README.md

 ## Streamlining Translation

 Ive created a Bilingual Layout Component that passes down the *t()* and *i18n* to all children.
 This way, you can always easily access i18next info via *this.props.t* or *this.props.i18n*.
 See *src/components/BilingualLayout.js* for more info.
+This makes adding translation very simple and removes the need for webpack/eslint stuff.